-Club Member Monica Hayes and the book group at Healesville Country Club have put together their reading list for 2021, while successfully maintaining contact throughout lockdown.
+Club Member Monica Hayes and the book group at Healesville Country Club & Resort have put together their reading list for 2021, while successfully maintaining contact throughout lockdown.

 “We had Zoom meetings from May until October and then managed to meet in person for our final session in November,” Monica says.
 “It was a wonderful, picnic-style session at nearby Maroondah Dam.”